 - Thirdly, we lack research into the efficacy of the new breed of employee benefits.
 Certainly, digital provision of services makes sense on some levels.
 But in times of burnout due to excessive screen use, perhaps another suite of digital services and products is not the correct answer.

 The onset of the COVID-19 pandemic meant that working from home became the new normal for many people overnight, and employers do not expect traditional working habits to resume once the crisis is over.
 This change will have momentous implications for organisations, spanning everything from how people are motivated and rewarded to how work gets done and what workplaces of the future will look like.
-Due to the coronavirus, almost all employees are facing increased levels of stress.
+Due to the coronavirus, almost all employees faced increased levels of stress.
 The most popular rewards changes centre around mental well-being to reduce employee stress.

 According to a recent survey of HR professionals by Garner, almost all organizations have had to cut costs in response to COVID-19, but a majority (68%) of organizations had also added or increased at least one reward to help employees during the pandemic.